mcharper/nextlify/content/home.md

     - C#
     - SQL Server
 ---
-  ## How I work ##
+  ## Why should I hire you? ##

+  Do you need a conscientious dev who can add value quickly?
+Who can fit smoothly into your project team?
+You might want to look at my <a href="/testimonials">Testimonials</a>.

+  If now isn’t the right time you could subscribe to my <a href="https://twitter.com/mcharper" target="blank">Twitter</a> account for updates.

+  ## Do you only do contract work? ##

-  I've remained a contractor for over 25 years as I like the variety and flexibility it brings.
+  Yes.
+I've been a contractor for over 25 years.
+I like the variety and flexibility.
+Typically I work on a day rate basis.

-  Typically I work on fixed term contracts which start as 3-6 months but are often extended, some for many years.
-I work on a time and materials basis (usually a day rate).

-  Occasionally I also work for clients on a more flexible basis.
-This usually involves relatively small projects I can fit around a full-time contract.

-  ## Where I work ##
+  ## Where are you based? ##

-  I'm a Yorkshireman based in Huddersfield.
-But I've worked remotely off and on since 2007, and continuously since March 2020, now from a dedicated home office.
+  It hardly seems to matter nowadays, does it?
+Anyway it's Huddersfield, West Yorkshire.
+I've worked remotely off and on since 2007, exclusively so since March 2020 from a dedicated home office.

-  I am happy to work remotely for clients further afield, including Europe.
-I also speak fluent German (C2 level, representing near-native proficiency), so I would be happy to work remotely for clients in Germany, Austria and Switzerland.
+  By the way, are you based in Germany, Austria or Switzerland?
+I also speak fluent German (C2 qualified - near-native proficiency) and am always happy to use it at work.